Keyframes/jQuery.Keyframes/README.md

     delay: 0, //[optional, default: 0, in ms]  how long you want to wait before the animation starts in milliseconds, default value is 0
     repeat: 'infinite', //[optional, default:1]  how many times you want the animation to repeat, default value is 1
     direction: 'normal', //[optional, default: 'normal']  which direction you want the frames to flow, default value is normal
-    fillMode: 'forwards' //[optional, default: 'forward']  how to apply the styles outside the animation time, default value is forwards
+    fillMode: 'forwards', //[optional, default: 'forward']  how to apply the styles outside the animation time, default value is forwards
     complete: function(){} //[optional]  Function fired after the animation is complete.
 If repeat is infinite, the function will be fired every time the animation is restarted.
 });
 ```